graphql-java/java-dataloader/README.md

 ## Custom value caches

-You will need to create your own implementations of the `org.dataloader.CachedValueStore` if your want to use an external cache.
+You will need to create your own implementations of the `org.dataloader.ValueCache` if your want to use an external cache.

-This library does not ship with any implementations of `CachedValueStore` because it does not want to have production dependencies on external cache libraries.
+This library does not ship with any implementations of `ValueCache` because it does not want to have production dependencies on external cache libraries, but you can easily write your own.

+The tests have an example based on [Caffeine](https://github.com/ben-manes/caffeine).

-The API of `CachedValueStore` has been designed to be asynchronous because it is expected that the value cache could be outside your JVM.
-It uses `Future`s to get and set values into cache, which may involve a network call and hence exceptional failures to get or set values.
+The API of `ValueCache` has been designed to be asynchronous because it is expected that the value cache could be outside your JVM.
+It uses `CompleteableFuture`s to get and set values into cache, which may involve a network call and hence exceptional failures to get or set values.